maksiksq/maksiksq/README.md

-A committed front-end developer, but a bit of everything really - web dev/design, generally programming, video editing, translation, music, 3D design etc.
+A committed full-stack developer, but a bit of everything really - web dev/design, generally programming, video editing, translation, music, 3D design etc.

 My public repos are sorted neatly in the [stars](https://github.com/maksiksq?tab=stars) tab, so you might want to check that out.